 To help you on your way, we’ve compiled an easy route to finding out more.

 Simply start by just asking a few questions in your family: Do I have a relative who served in the military?
 Where did they serve?
-What was his/her name?
-And what became of him/her?
+What was their name?
+And what became of them?

 Many Australians compile their family’s story and images in a booklet or online gallery.
-For others, the ultimate tribute is a journey of remembrance, literally retracing their ancestor’s footsteps through former battlefields overseas — the Western Front, Gallipoli, Kokoda, Malaysia or Vietnam.
+For others, the ultimate tribute is a journey of remembrance, literally retracing their ancestor’s footsteps.

 Their story is your story — and it’s yours to discover and pass on.
 Just Ask.

-Since the First World War, almost two million Australians have worn the nation’s military uniforms with pride, so many of us have a military ancestor.
+Many of us have a military ancestor.
+Since the First World War, almost two million Australians have worn the nation’s military uniforms with pride.
 Why not ask a relative or family friend about the possibility?

 Pick their brains: Ask them where and when they were born, who were their parents and grandparents, and where their family’s stories come from.
 Take notes or use a recording device to preserve the story and then you can go back to it later.
 Maybe they have some old memorabilia, such as a letter, a souvenir or a certificate.